Frequently asked questions

 - Perhaps an onlay would be better and should this be a Cerec or laboratory made?

 We’re not trying to confuse you; rather, we want to explain the different varieties available, each with its own specific application depending on individual circumstances.
-We recommend booking a consultation, which costs between £47 and £147, so we can examine you and advise on the best option for you.
+We recommend booking a consultation, which costs £147, so we can examine you and advise on the best option for you.
 During the appointment, we will go over all the fees, as well as the pros and cons of each option, to help you make the best decision for your health.

 -